b1r3k/docker-gitit/README.md

 # docker-gitit

-A Dockerfile for the [Gitit Wiki](https://github.com/jgm/gitit).
+A Dockerfile for the [Gitit Wiki](https://github.com/jgm/gitit) including `graphviz` package for dot file support and `texlive` for PDF exporti capabilities.
 There is no default user, you can register directly in the wiki.

 ## Usage